Briansim74/Monte-Carlo-Decision-Engine/README.md

-# Monte Carlo Decision Engine (Imperfect Information Systems)
+# Monte Carlo Decision Engine (Adversarial Sequential Decision Simulator)
 A Monte Carlo-based framework for sequential decision-making under uncertainty in multi-agent, partially observable environments.

 Implemented in C++ with a Python research layer.